 1 Being an excellent communicator

 Above all else, executive directors are communicators.
 They promote the organization at events, help create marketing materials and in many cases are the face to the organization.
 Often they must speak on behalf of the organization across all media outlets, and frequently communicate to their board.
 Whether they are featured on a newscast or writing a grant, they must be clear, concise and on message.
-An above average communicator will:
+A few qualities of a good communicator will include:

 - Tailor messages based on the audience and/or the platform